South West Blue Ground Beetle Project

 • Project supported by: Natural England and Papillon Gin

-The Blue Ground Beetle makes its home in damp, deciduous, often ancient, woodlands of oak and beech, usually living on south-facing slopes in areas with sparce ground vegetation and abundant veteran trees and dead wood.
+The Blue Ground Beetle makes its home in damp, deciduous, often ancient, woodlands of oak and beech, usually living on south-facing slopes in areas with sparse ground vegetation and abundant veteran trees and dead wood.
 This beetle was thought to be extinct in the UK, until in 1994, when a population was discovered on a site on Dartmoor.

 More populations were found around Dartmoor and mid Cornwall, but the beetle remained restricted to South West England until the discovery in 2012 of a population in South Wales.
 Please see our Welsh Blue Ground Beetle project page for more information on this incredible discovery.